FuryanRasta/petri/docs/migration/keys.md

 ## Keystore

 This way is suitable for users who have lost the mnemonic but saved the db file of the keys, or the keystore file of the keys.
-The format of the keystore file of petrihub v0.16.x is similar to that of Ethereum, and v1.0+ is also fully compatible with a new format.
-Therefore, the user can export the old private key using the keystore, and then use the v1.0+ version of petrihub to import the keystore to complete the key migration.The operation process is as follows:
+The format of the keystore file of petri v0.16.x is similar to that of Ethereum, and v1.0+ is also fully compatible with a new format.
+Therefore, the user can export the old private key using the keystore, and then use the v1.0+ version of petri to import the keystore to complete the key migration.The operation process is as follows:

-**1. Use petrihub v0.16.x to export keystore file**
+**1. Use petri v0.16.x to export keystore file**

 ```bash
 petricli keys export test1 --output-file=key.json --home ./petricli_test